UniStuttgart-VISUS/vdt/README.md

 Visus.DeploymentToolkit.TaskRunner.exe /Task=PrepareDeploymentShare /Parameters:Path=d:\DeploymentShare
 ```

+## Installation
+We do not have an installer yet, so the application needs to be built from source and deployed manually.
+Everything is expected to reside in a "deployment share", which is a shared folder the machines to be installed will access, with the following subfolders:

+### Bin
+The binary folder holds the exectutable files of the agent.
+Publish the [`Visus.DeploymentToolkit.Agent`](Visus.DeploymentToolkit.Agent) project to this folder.
+Make sure to publish it in a self-contained way, because the WinPE image will not have the .NET runtime installed.

+### Bootstrapper
+This folder holds the binaries of the bootstrapper that is embedded in the WinPE image.
+Publish the [`Visus.DeploymentToolkit.Bootstrapper`](Visus.DeploymentToolkit.Bootstrapper) project to this folder.
+Make sure to publish it in a self-contained way, because the WinPE image will not have the .NET runtime installed.

+### Drivers
+This folder holds the drivers that can be injected into the WinPE image and the installed operating system.
+You can use subfolders to organise the drivers.

+### Images
+This folder holds the operating system images.
+Typically, these are WIM files captured from a gold machine.

+### Task Sequences
+This folder holds the JSON files with the installation task sequences.

+### Templates
+This folder holds template files, most importantly for the unattend.xml file that is used to configure the operating system.

 ## Development
 ### Tasks
 All steps that can be executed by Project Deimos must implement the [`Visus.DeploymentToolkit.ITask`](Visus.DeploymentToolkit.Contracts/Tasks/ITask.cs) interface.
 Typically, this is achieved by inheriting from [`Visus.DeploymentToolkit.Tasks.TaskBase`](Visus.DeploymentToolkit.Bootstrapping/Tasks/TaskBase.cs).
 Tasks are configured via their public properties.
 The actual work is performed within `ExecuteAsync`.